(Religious Society of Friends)

 (a) on the First Saturday of the month, we gather at 6:30PM for a potluck.

 (b) on occassional Fridays at 6:30PM we participate in the Pathways to Healing/Oakland Ceasefire, an initiative of the PICO National Network that aims to address the root causes of violence in cities.
 We join members of many other congregations and organizations to walk in the streets of East Oakland as a witness to our young men that we love and care about them, we want them to stop being so violent toward one another, and we hope they take advantage of the help and services available.
 For more information about Operation Ceasefire and upcoming Night Walks: www.oaklandcommunity.org/night-walks/

 Oakland, CA 94619

 Alternatives to Violence Project

 Oakland Quakers carries a concern for the many forms of violence in our community.
-As a small worship group, we support the work of the Alternatives to Violence Project.
+In addition to participating in the Pathways to Healing Friday evening walks, we support the work of the Alternatives to Violence Project.
 AVP is an all-volunteer program founded in 1975 by prisoners and Quakers to help reduce the level of unresolved conflict in people's lives inside and outside prison.
-For more information about AVP and upcoming workshops: avpcalifornia.
+For more information about AVP and upcoming workshops: .